AlexanderMac/n-vgen/readme.md

 ## Features

-Generates all variants for the charset.
+Generates all variants for a character set.

 For example, for the charset `123` and the secret length equals 2, it generates the following variants: